 Plan Description - The District contributes to the Firefighters' Retirement System of Louisiana (the System), a cost-sharing multiple-employer defined benefit public retirement system which is controlled and administered by a separate Board of Trustees.
 The System provides retirement, deferred and disability benefits, survivor's benefits and cost of living adjustments to plan members and beneficiaries.
 Act 434 of the 1979 Louisiana Legislative Session established the plan.
 The System is governed by Louisiana Revised Statues 11:2251 through 11:2269, specifically, and other general laws of the State of Louisiana.
 The System issues a publicly available financial report that includes financial statements and required supplementary information for the System.
-The report may be obtained by writing to Firefighters' Retirement System of Louisiana, 2051 Silverside Drive, Suite 210, Baton Rouge, Louisiana, 70808-4136.
+The report may be obtained by writing to Firefighters' Retirement System of Louisiana, 2051 Silverside Drive, Suite 210, Baton Rouge, Louisiana 70808-4136.

-Funding Policy - Plan members are required to contribute 8% of their earnable compensation, and the District is required to contribute at an actuarially determined rate.
-For the period from January 1, 2003 to March 31, 2003, the rate was 9% of annual covered payroll.
-The rate was then increased to 10.25% of annual covered payroll for the month of April 2003.
-For the period from May 1, 2003 to June 30, 2003, the rate was again increased to 18.25% of annual covered payroll.
-Effective July 1, 2003 the rate was increased to 21% of annual covered payroll.
+Funding Policy - Plan members are required to contribute 8% of their annual covered payroll and the District is required to contribute at an actuarially determined rate.
+For the year ended December 31, 2003, the rate the District contributed fluctuated from 9% to 21% by the end of 2003.
 The contribution requirements of plan members and the District are established and may be amended by state statute.
-The District's contributions to the System for the years ending December 31, 2003, 2002 and 2001 were \$8,968, \$4,589 and \$3,493, respectively, equal to the required contributions for each year.
+The District's contributions to the System for the years ending December 31, 2003, 2002 and 2001 were \$27,183, \$15,345, and \$13,086, respectively, equal to the required contributions for each year.